pnolle/ableton-live-midi-remote-scripts/README.md

 Known to be working with Live 9 and 10.
 I've added a new directory for Live 11 which updates the code to Python 3.
 Untested in Live 12.

+## This branch: Behringer X-Touch Mini

+Only keeping the Live 11 compatible folder.

 ---
 ### Background
 This is an [in-depth tutorial](https://youtu.be/IgKwcCJsoz4) on how to use these scripts.